wp-plugins/flat-rate-per-countryregion-for-woocommerce/readme.txt

 == Frequently Asked Questions ==

+= [WPML] How can I translate the Shipping Method title? =

+After setting everything up you should go to WPML > String Translation and translate the titles there.

-= Why is there no FAQs? =
+= Why is there no more FAQs? =

-The plugin is new, so no question is frequent.
+The plugin is quite new, so no question is frequent.
 Ask us something ;-)

 == Changelog ==